dropbox/stone/doc/lang_ref.rst

 Comments
 ========

+Any text between a hash ``#`` and a newline is considered a comment.
+Comments can take up an entire line, or they can be added to the end of a line.

-Any line whose first non-whitespace character is a hash ``#`` is considered a comment and ignored by the parser.
-Use comments to explain parts of the spec to a reader of the spec.
-Comments are distinct from documentation strings, which are parsed and accessible to generators.
+Use comments to explain a section of the spec to a reader of the spec.
+Unlike `documentation <#documentation>`_ strings, comments are not accessible to generators as they are ignored by the parser.

 .. _ns: